- Prevent Risk Assessment (538.49KB)

 We are fully committed to comprehensive safeguarding practices aimed at ensuring children are safe in both school and at home.
-The following are some of our safeguarding practices at St Andrew’s Church of England Primary School:
+The following are some of our safeguarding practices at St Andrew’s Church of England Primary School and we follow all Government guidance in “Keeping Children Safe in Education”

-- We have fully trained DSP (Mrs H. Gillingham) and four trained Deputy DSPs (Mr A.Price, Mrs C.Davey, Mr A.Cooper and Mrs B.Brown).
+- We have fully trained Designated Safeguarding Lead (Mrs H. Gillingham) and three trained Deputy DSLs (Mrs C.Davey , Mr A.Cooper and Mr J Chesterman).

 - All staff annually attend safeguarding training as part of their INSET and are trained, every three years, to Level 1 Safeguarding by HCC.